 Distinguishing between those cases where prior notice is given and those where no prior notice is given and between departure and arrival passengers, these are the maximum waiting times:

-Maximum waiting time for assistance for departures where prior notice has been given
+Maximum waiting time for assistance at Departures where prior notice has been given:

-Maximum waiting time for assistance for departures where no prior notice has been given
+Maximum waiting time for assistance at Departures where no prior notice has been given:

-Maximum time elapsed until the availability (*) of the service at Arrivals with prior notice
+Maximum time elapsed until the availability (*) of the service at Arrivals where prior notice has been given:

-Maximum time elapsed until the availability (*) of the service at Arrivals without prior notice
+Maximum time elapsed until the availability (*) of the service at Arrivals where no prior notice has been given: